 Most well built gas fireplaces generate between 26,000 BTUs and 89,000 BTUs.

-If you are adding a fireplace and need to finish the wall around it, this can be a fun part of the design process.
-Be sure to allow at least 50% of your budget for these details.
+Usually when you are add a fireplace to your room you will need to finish the wall around it.
+This can be a fun part of the design process.
+Be sure to allow at least 50% of your budget for the labor and materials involved in these details.
 Search images on the web and in magazines to find the styles that suit your home and your taste.
 The latest trends in fireplace design suggest clean and simple finishes.
+Be sure to stay away from manufactured stones that may not be able to withstand the heat from the fireplace.

-In this example, the stone was sourced in Brazil and fabricated to fit the opening of the fireplace.
+In this example, the quartzite natural stone was sourced in Brazil from our partners at Amsum and Ash and fabricated to fit the opening of the fireplace and the contemporary walnut mantel was custom made by Daniel Carlson at Wayzata Mantels.

-If you are building your dream cottage on Cape Cod or Crane Lake you might want a traditional look.
+If you are building your dream cottage on Cape Cod or Crane Lake you might want a more traditional look like the image below.
 Considering placing a T.V. on the same wall above your fireplace?
-Be sure consult the installation manual for specs.
-Safe distances vary based on wall boards used and fireplace mechanics.
-Some manufacturers offer heat shift systems to keep the heat moving out of the wall cavity.
+Be sure to consult the installation manual for framing instructions.
+Non combustible wall boards and heat shift systems can make mounting a television above a fireplace a safe and predictable option.